 For Tesla’s motorcycle, affordability would probably be balanced against performance.
 After all, who buys a state-of-the-art electric motorcycle from a tech-savvy automaker just to get from point A to point B without some fun in between?

-Regarding range, Tesla currently sets the minimum allowable range of their vehicles at about 300 miles.
-Could an electric motorcycle design reach that goal?
-So far, very few electric motorcycle designs have attempted a range higher than 200 miles per charge at highway speeds, with most typically falling in the 100-200 mile range bracket.
+Regarding range, Tesla has historically pushed for strong range numbers in its vehicles, but motorcycles are a different problem entirely.
+Very few electric motorcycle designs have attempted a range higher than 200 miles per charge at highway speeds, with most typically falling in the 100–200 mile range bracket.

 What about 0-60 time and top speed?
-We can’t imagine Tesla letting the Harley-Davidson LiveWire ONE boast a faster acceleration, so the Model M would probably have a 0 – 60 mph time of less than 3 seconds.
-Top speed will likely be less impressive, but only because Tesla does tend to limit that factor on their vehicles.
-We wouldn’t anticipate the Model M doing more than 175 mph; more likely, the top speed limit would be set at a conservative 125-150 mph to protect the battery’s range.
+We can’t imagine Tesla letting the LiveWire ONE boast a faster acceleration, so the Model M would probably have a 0-60 mph time around 3 seconds or less.
+Top speed would likely be less impressive, but only because Tesla does tend to limit that factor on their vehicles.
+We wouldn’t anticipate the Model M doing more than 175 mph; more likely, the top speed limit would be set at a conservative 125–150 mph to protect range and battery life.

 Finally, would a Tesla Model M motorcycle come with some version of Autopilot?
 Honestly, probably not.
 Motorcycles take quite a lot of human input, which is why many riders are drawn to motorcycles in the first place.
-To make a truly autonomous motorcycle, Tesla would have to sacrifice economy for safety, space for on-board electronics, and an additional loss of range from the extra equipment.
+To make a truly autonomous motorcycle, Tesla would have to sacrifice economy for safety, space for on-board electronics, and range from the extra equipment.
 These are all things that can be much more easily done inside a four-wheeled vehicle.
-But a scaled-down version of Tesla’s software that only provides riders with information and imaging could be beneficial.
+But a scaled-down version of Tesla’s software that provides riders with information, cameras, blind-spot awareness, and situational alerts could be useful.

 With all of these specs in mind, let’s move on to Model M pricing: